DNACENSolutions/dnac_ansible_workflows/workflows/device_credentials/README.md

   ![Alt text](./images/apply_creden.png)

   **Purpose**:
-    - Make update to creedentials, i.e. reset passsword etc and Apply to applicable sites and all the devices on that site.
+    - Make updates to credentials, i.e., reset passwords, etc., and apply to applicable sites and all the devices on that site.

   **Input example for Apply Credentials to sites**: